 - Transport necessarily assumes a key role in facilitating regeneration and public transport more specifically, is central to ensuring that such development is sustainable.
 In this context, it is recommended that ongoing emphasis is placed upon maximising public transport provision, in particular, bus services.
-The frequency, reliability and routing of such services are key to maximising access for residents to sustainable travel options, and equally should facilitate more sustainable inward and outward travel for those who will potentially commute into Cinderford or visit the area, going forward. - The AAP has reaffirmed the importance of walking and cycling, to this end, it is recommended that links are provided to the proposed new National Cycle Network routes. - Consideration should be given to sustainable school travel plans.
+The frequency, reliability and routing of such services are key to maximising access for residents to sustainable travel options, and equally should facilitate more sustainable inward and outward travel for those who will potentially commute into Cinderford or visit the area, going forward. - It is important that options to enhance people's awareness of, and access to, public transport options are availed of.
+The AAP has reaffirmed the importance of walking and cycling, to this end, it is recommended that links are provided to the proposed new National Cycle Network routes. - Consideration should also be given to sustainable school travel plans.
 Where possible, children should be encouraged to walk or cycle to school, through the provision of recognised 'safe routes'.